Fertigation And Chemigation Market Size and Share

 Fertigation And Chemigation Market Analysis by Mordor Intelligence

 The fertigation and chemigation market reached USD 50.3 billion in 2025 and is projected to grow at a CAGR of 5.0%, reaching USD 64.2 billion by 2030.
-This growth is driven by increasing water scarcity concerns, rising fertilizer costs emphasizing efficiency needs, and the integration of IoT and AI technologies in nutrient delivery systems.
+This growth is driven by increasing water scarcity concerns, rising fertilizer costs emphasizing efficiency needs, and the integration of the Internet of Things (IoT) and Artificial Intelligence (AI) technologies in nutrient delivery systems.
 These factors are transforming farm management practices, reducing operational waste, and improving adaptability to climate change.
 Companies are investing in research and development of water-soluble formulations, cloud-based control systems, and sensor technologies that monitor moisture, salinity, and nutrient levels in real-time.
 Governments across developed and developing nations are expanding micro-irrigation subsidies, facilitating equipment upgrades, and supporting domestic innovation.
 Input manufacturers are integrating software solutions, agronomic services, and maintenance support to enhance customer retention and value.

 Key Report Takeaways